To the editor of THE EAGLE:

 We bought our house in Peru 10 years ago as a perfect weekend-vacation place -- pristine nature, close to world-class music, dance and theater.
 We invested a lot of time and money into making this place nice and considering it our retirement home.
 Our friends and family love it and the Berkshires -- our house is always full of guests happy to have a break from busy city life.

 There is no doubt that this project, if approved, will have a devastating effect on our life and future plans, and the same for many others.
 Imagine five John Hancocks towering above you and five rock bands playing in your neighborhood.
-We know how sound travels in this area because we clearly hear everything on the opposite side of the lake -- from the same direction that these wind turbines will be located.
-No sound measurements are even needed.

 Our concerns are also based on reports of the hardships experienced by others.
 Here is a quote from Michael Fairneny of Moores Road in Florida Ma. who lives about 3,000 feet from smaller turbines: "My quiet, peaceful, serene world and home has been turned into a reality of grief."